-A Core Team met twice during the planning process to have focused discussions about the route selection and desired features for this segment of the greenway.
-Members included representatives from multiple City departments, the planning commission, neighbors, local businesses and organizations, and representatives from partner agencies like Gwinnett County and the Atlanta Regional Commission.
+A Core Team met twice to have focused discussions about the route selection and desired features for this segment of the greenway.
+Members included representatives from multiple city departments, the planning commission, neighbors, local businesses and organizations, and representatives from partner agencies like Gwinnett County and the Atlanta Regional Commission.
 Key direction from Core Team members included: